rajghosh06-dev/Pollution-Drift-Predictor/WEEK1/README.md

 - Selected a domain-relevant dataset for pollution drift modeling
 - Cleaned and explored the data using standard EDA techniques
 - Identified SO₂ and NO₂ as key features for Week 2 modeling
+- Built a baseline regression model and evaluated its performance
 - Structured the notebook with markdown and visual clarity
 - Future-proofed time-series plots by updating deprecated resampling frequency